Drive In! (1980) - A Friday night at the Drive-In turns bloody for a group of high school students.

 Mishka (1984) - True story of a Tartar comedian who entertained the embattled Soviet troops during the bloody battle of Stalingrad.

 Hooky (1984) - The bus carrying the entire 3rd grade class of a small town school is hijacked by a crazy 9-year-old.
-Their wild adventures will cherished and never forgotten.
+Everyone was safe and had a blast.
+Their wild and hilarious adventures will be cherished and never forgotten.

 Geisha Quarterback (1984) - Can a Japanese quarterback really be this good?
-The Los Angeles Rams are willing to find out!
+The Los Angeles Rams are willing to find out.
+[Remember, this is 1984.]

 Keep On Banging (1984) - Eddie Mekka is a carpenter by day and a gigolo by night.

 Stapler (1984) - Comedy exploring the very UN-exciting world of a corporate office.

 My Bloody Bar Mitzvah (1984) - Mrs. Hershkovitz didn't realize the clowns she hired were recently paroled from prison.
 No worries, Jason is a man at 13 and has been studying Karate since age 7.